-Aamjiwnaang was one of the first Aboriginal communities to work with NextEra to complete a third party review of project REA reports.
+Aamjiwnaang was one of the first Aboriginal communities to work with NextEra to complete a third party review of a project's REA reports.
 That review was for a different project, the Bornish Wind Energy Centre.
 Although the Bornish draft Project REA Table 1 Reports were subsequently changed, the review was considered a successful experience.
-It contributed both to Aamjiwnaang's understanding of the Project, and to NextEra's understanding of Aamjiwnaang's perspectives, and established an effective process for other project reviews.
+It contributed to Aamjiwnaang's understanding of the Project, to NextEra's understanding of Aamjiwnaang's perspectives, and established an effective process for other project reviews.
 In that process, a third party reviewer, retained by Aamjiwnaang and funded by NextEra, provided a draft review report of the draft Natural Heritage Report.
 A meeting was arranged among the third party reviewer, Aamjiwnaang Environment department staff, NextEra's natural heritage consultants and a NextEra representative.
 The Aamjiwnaang reviewer's draft report was a focus for discussion that resulted in clarification of information contained in the draft Natural Heritage Report and responses to questions raised by the reviewer.
 After the meeting the reviewer finalized his report and submitted it to Aamjiwnaang.
 This experience helped to lay the groundwork for a Joint Assessment Committee approach, described below.
+(Aamjiwnaang and two other communities, Kettle and Stony Point and Walpole, are the participants in the Joint Assessment Committee, currently reviewing Goshen and other projects.)

 NextEra's first "Community Reference Materials" binder was delivered to Aamjiwnaang at a meeting with Aamjiwnaang staff on June 15, 2010.
 The binder was developed as a handy reference guide for Aboriginal community staff.
-It included a map of all Ontario projects, including Adelaide, as well as general industry and company information.
+It included a map of all Ontario projects, including Goshen, a Project Description Report for Goshen and general industry and company information.
 The binder was updated and delivered to Aamjiwnaang staff November 10, 2011.
 It included an updated web site address to obtain Project information and draft Project REA Table 1 reports.

-At the June 15, 2010 meeting, a request for information about Aboriginal values to be considered in preparing the Project REA Table 1 reports was made, but information was not available at that time.
+At the June 15, 2010 meeting, a request for information about Aboriginal values to be considered in preparing the Project REA Table 1 reports was made by NextEra, but information was not available at that time.
 A subsequent request was made November 3, 2011 but information was not available.

-At the June 15[,] 2010 meeting, Aamjiwnaang staff put forward the idea of hosting an archaeology fieldwork orientation meeting, prior to such work beginning.
+At the June 157 2010 meeting, Aamjiwnaang staff put forward the idea of hosting an archaeology fieldwork orientation meeting, prior to such work beginning.
 This suggestion was accepted and extending such an invitation to all First Nations communities became a feature of NextEra's archaeological communiqué process.

-On August 10, 2010, NextEra received Aamjiwnaang's Consultation and Accommodation Protocol, and an updated copy is included in Appendix F.1.
+On August 10, 2010, NextEra received Aamjiwnaang's Consultation and Accommodation Protocol; an updated copy is included in Appendix F.1.
 In addition to describing important values and principles to guide consultation, and the roles of all parties, the Protocol set clear expectations for provision of relevant information and capacity to inform and support the steps in the consultation process.
 Developing plans to meet this goal has therefore been the focus on consultation efforts prior to and since the delivery of the draft Project REA Table 1 reports.

 In addition to staff contacts, NextEra met with the Aamjiwnaang Health and Environment Committee of Council on July 7, 2011.
 This was an information-sharing meeting requested by the Committee concerning Adelaide, Bornish, Bluewater, Goshen and Jericho wind energy centre projects; the five projects of interest to Aamjiwnaang.
-At the meeting, NextEra provided an overview of its Ontario projects including Adelaide.
+At the meeting, NextEra provided an overview of its Ontario projects including Goshen.
 The current schedule and the purpose and process for the draft Project REA Table 1 reports were explained.
 The following questions and responses were covered in the ensuing discussion: